Emma International Collaboration

 The EMMA International Collaboration is an innovative workshop model for un-structured creative collaboration between artists working in traditional craft and those engaged in contemporary method.
 Affectionately known as “Emma”, this biennial weeklong residency takes place in the heart of the Boreal Forest in Northern Saskatchewan — a place where form and function collide.
 Artists at various stages of their careers are challenged to step outside their usual art practice; to explore medium, technique and subject matter through hands on collaboration and exciting creative exchange.

-Ness Creek Festival Site, east of Big River
+WHERE: Ness Creek Festival Site, east of Big River, SK

 Exhibition Dates: June 30 – August 21, 2018